csantanapr/tutorial-tekton-pipeline/README.md

 ```

-Check out the logs of the pipelinerun as it runs using the `tkn pipeline logs` command which interactively allows you to pick the pipelinerun of your interest and inspect the logs:
+Check out the logs of the `PipelineRun` as it runs using the `tkn pipeline logs` command which interactively allows you to pick the `PipelineRun` of your interest and inspect the logs:

 ```bash
 tkn pipeline logs -f